Skip over main navigation

 Help in exams

-If a pupil fits these criteria, then the responsible body of a school (the board of governors, or the proprietor in the case of an Academy) has a duty not to discriminate against that pupil, and the examination board has a duty to make reasonable adjustments to accommodate for that pupil’s disability.
-This is a legal duty set out in sections 85 and 96 of the Equality Act 2010.
+• the responsible body of a school (so the board of governors, or the proprietor in the case of an Academy) has a duty not to discriminate against that pupil (and in some cases non-disabled pupils)

 How will the school or college decide who qualifies for help?

-The JCQ rules are lengthy and detailed, and are updated every year.
-For full information, the rules can be accessed on the JCQ website.
+The JCQ/STA rules are detailed and are updated every year.
+For full information, the rules can be accessed on the JCQ website and STA website.

 The first step

-If you have any other evidence from reports that set out the child or young person’s difficulties (for example with reading, spelling or writing) and provides for them to have help in class or with tests, this is important supporting evidence.
+If you have any other evidence from reports that set out your child’s difficulties, or your own challenges as a young person (for example with reading, spelling or writing) and the requirement for help in class or with tests, this is important supporting evidence.

-If the child or young person has an EHC plan or a statement of special educational needs then this may strengthen your request, but it doesn’t create a legal obligation on the school to arrange this extra help with exams.
-However, if the EHC plan or statement specifies help with reading texts (for example, in the form of support from a teaching assistant) then this will be important evidence that this is how the child or young person normally works, and they are going to need the same kind of support in order to do their best in public exams.
+Having an EHC plan may strengthen your request, but it doesn’t create a legal obligation on the school to arrange this extra help with exams.
+However, if the EHC plan specifies help with reading texts (for example, in the form of support from a teaching assistant) then this will be important evidence that this is how your child normally works or how you, as a young person, usually work, and the same kind of support is going to be needed in order to do their best in public exams.

-It may be that there is not enough evidence that an access arrangement is the child’s ‘normal way of working’, perhaps because he has only recently arrived at the school, or because this need has only recently become apparent.
-But if your experience (and your child’s) is that he is only able to show his full potential when given the necessary support, you should insist that the school carries out the relevant assessment tests so that they can make an application for the access arrangement.
+It may be that there is not enough evidence that an access arrangement is your child’s ‘normal way of working’, perhaps because they have only recently arrived at the school, or because this need has only recently become apparent.
+But if your child’s experience (or your experience) is that they are, or you are, only able to show full potential when given the necessary support, you should insist that the school carries out the relevant assessment tests so that they can make an application for the access arrangement.

 If that doesn’t work

-If the head refuses to agree to arrange support for the child or young person with public exams, or even to agree to assess them for support, then you will need to put your request in writing and send it to the school governors.
-You can use our model letter as a template for making this request.
+If the head refuses to agree to arrange support for your child, or you as a young person, with public exams or assessments, or even to agree to assess for support, then you will need to put your request in writing and send it to the school governors.
+You can use our template letter as a template for making this request.

-Clearly, the outcome you are seeking is for the school to agree to put the arrangements in place (or make the necessary assessments and application for permission).
-However, if the governors will not take action then you may have to consider making a formal complaint under the school’s complaints policy or a claim of disability discrimination against them on the basis of the failure to make ‘reasonable adjustments’.
-You can find out more about this on our page about making complaints.
+Your aim is for the school to agree to put the arrangements in place (or make the necessary assessments and application for permission).
+However, if the governors will not take action then you could make a formal complaint under the school’s complaints policy or consider a claim of disability discrimination against them for the failure to make ‘reasonable adjustments’.
+You can find out more about this on our page about taking action when things go wrong - nursery, school or college.

 If you haven’t been able to find the answer to your question on this page, see our FAQs.